The North Outfall Allotments are located near Nidd Gorge and are directly adjacent Yorkshire Water’s water treatment

 Bachelor Gardens and Bachelor Road provide access to the allotments.
 Wide gates provide vehicular access to the upper and lower paths via Bachelor Gardens.

 All eight one plots are presently let.
 Demand for plots is reasonably low.
-There is currently a waiting list of just twenty applicants for NOAA site plots.
+There is currently a waiting list of Thirty applicants for NOAA site plots.
 New applicants can currently expect to wait for no more than a few months to a year to reach the top of our waiting list.

 New applicants are welcome at any time.
 Should you wish to discuss membership please contact our Membership Secretary.